Generous government subsidies exist to help keep you in your home. There are two main types of support to remain at home:

 - Your Package subsidy continues for as long as you need it – the subsidy can increase as your needs change.

-- Assessed by Aged Care Assessment Team (ACAT)
+- Assessed by the Aged Care Assessment Team (ACAT)

 Home Care Packages come in four levels.
 These four levels relate to the amount of support you need to stay at home.